Learning in America’s University City

 Taking advantage of our newly developed comfort with Boston, we push students to expand their comfort zones and sense of adventure!
 Dividing into small teams, students are given ‘mission lists’ to complete within the city environment.
 The nature of the challenges require interacting with the people and places in a different way than they have been previously used to, asking questions, conducting observations, and learning things about the city and themselves.
 Each team has a different ‘mission theme’, and, at the close of the activity, the team members separate and meet with other teams to debrief on their experience and learnings.

 Day Eight – Movers and Shakers

-We spend the day exploring the artifacts, contributions, and stories of Boston’s intellectual, architectural, and cultural movers and shakers.
+In the morning, we travel to Walden Pond, where we delve into the legacy of Henry David Thoreau for the region and the country as a whole.
+We then spend the rest of the day exploring the artifacts, contributions, and stories of Boston’s intellectual, architectural, and cultural movers and shakers.
 For example, we’ll learn about Frederick Law Olmstead, the father of landscape design and designer of iconic parks such as Central Park, the Chicago World’s Fair, the Boston Common, and the Emerald Necklace.

 Day Nine – Closing Our Week

 We close off the program in the morning, and assist students with departure during the day.